Farama-Foundation/Metaworld/CONTRIBUTING.md

 * *Don't* use `git merge`
 * *Don't* use `git pull` (unless git tells you that your branch can be fast-forwarded)
 * *Don't* make commits in the `master` branch---always use a feature branch
-* *Do* fetch upstream (`rlworkgroup/metaworld`) frequently and keep your `master` branch up-to-date with upstream
+* *Do* fetch upstream (`Farama-Foundation/Metaworld`) frequently and keep your `master` branch up-to-date with upstream
 * *Do* rebase your feature branch on `master` frequently
 * *Do* keep only one or a few commits in your feature branch, and use `git commit --amend` to update your changes.
 This helps prevent long chains of identical merges during a rebase.

 Please see [this guide](https://gist.github.com/markreid/12e7c2203916b93d23c27a263f6091a0) for a tutorial on the workflow.
 Note: unlike the guide, we don't use separate `develop`/`master` branches, so all PRs should be based on `master` rather than `develop`

 ### Commit message format
-metaworld follows the git commit message guidelines documented [here](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53) and [here](https://chris.beams.io/posts/git-commit/).
+Meta-World follows the git commit message guidelines documented [here](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53) and [here](https://chris.beams.io/posts/git-commit/).
 You can also find an in-depth guide to writing great commit messages [here](https://github.com/RomuloOliveira/commit-messages-guide/blob/master/README.md)

 In short:
 * All commit messages have an informative subject line of 50 characters